-This policy has been approved by the Governing Body.
+This policy has been approved by the Board of Trustees.
 It sets out our rules on data protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.